Vel Asharen

 Method

 • Correspondence.
 Letters, journals, drawings, and recorded conversations with sources across realms.
-The Athenaeum's standing arrangement with Hjarn makes some of this possible.
-The rest is built relationship by relationship, year by year.
+The Athenaeum's standing arrangement with Hjarn makes some of this possible; the rest I have built relationship by relationship, year by year, and it is the slower and the better half of the work.

 Voice